-> Bernie believes that individuals who truly need assistance should not be denied access to SNAP.
-In 2012, he voted against limiting eligibility and bonuses for SNAP in the Senate Amendments 2172 and 2165.
+Bernie believes that individuals who truly need assistance should not be denied access to SNAP.
+In 2012, he voted against limiting eligibility and bonuses for SNAP as called for in Senate Amendments 2172 and 2165.

 Bernie has also spoken out against the reduction of food stamps, saying, “at a time when the richest people in this country are becoming richer and the middle class is disappearing, it is beyond shameful to cut food programs and nutrition programs.”